-- (a) No business may be transacted at any general meeting of the members of the CIO unless a quorum is present when the meeting starts. - (b) Subject to the following provisions, the quorum for general meetings shall be the greater of [3]% or [30] members.
-An organisation represented by a person present at the meeting in accordance with sub-clause (7) of this clause, is counted as being present in person. - (c) If the meeting has been called by or at the request of the members and a quorum is not present within 15 minutes of the starting time specified in the notice of the meeting, the meeting is closed. - (d) If the meeting has been called in any other way and a quorum is not present within 15 minutes of the starting time specified in the notice of the meeting, the chair must adjourn the meeting.
-The date, time and place at which the meeting will resume must either be announced by the chair or be notified to the CIO's members at least seven clear days before the date on which it will resume. - (e) If a quorum is not present within 15 minutes of the start time of the adjourned meeting, the member or members present at the meeting constitute a quorum.
+- (a) No business may be transacted at any general meeting of the members of the CIO unless a quorum is present when the meeting starts. - (b) Subject to the following provisions, the quorum for general meetings shall be the greater of 5% or three members.
+An organisation represented by a person present at the meeting in accordance with sub-clause (9) of this clause, is counted as being present in person. - (c) If the meeting has been called by or at the request of the members and a quorum is not present within 15 minutes of the starting time specified in the notice of the meeting, the meeting is closed. - (d) If the meeting has been called in any other way and a quorum is not present within 15 minutes of the starting time specified in the notice of the meeting, the chair must adjourn the meeting.
+The date, time and place at which the meeting will resume must be notified to the CIO's members at least seven clear days before the date on which it will resume. - (e) If a quorum is not present within 15 minutes of the start time of the adjourned meeting, the member or members present at the meeting constitute a quorum.